Climate change killed 14% of the world’s coral reefs in a decade, study finds

 Data from over 40 years and 73 countries fed the analysis, with backing from the United Nations, which described it as the most sweeping of its kind so far.
 It highlights damage in reefs in South Asia, Australia, the Pacific and other regions.

-Still, with Tuesday’s warnings came some hope: the underwater ecosystems have bounced back in the past when they faced less pressure.
+Still, with Tuesday’s warnings came some hope: The underwater ecosystems have bounced back in the past when they faced less pressure.
 This means the world can still rescue many if it steps in fast enough to curb emissions, according to the researchers.

 In popular tropical destinations, from Hawaii to Thailand, local nonprofits and biologists have been working through the pandemic to restore reefs, with some calling on tourists to help.